Table of Contents

 - Using Red Light Therapy

 Red light therapy is a new, popular form of treatment that is used for a variety of health and cosmetic purposes.
 This form of therapy uses specific wavelengths of light that penetrate deep into tissues and are thought to stimulate mitochondria, the energy powerhouse of the cells.

-The research into red light therapy and weight loss is still very new, however, there are some initial studies that indicate there may be some connection between using red light therapy and realizing a reduction in weight.
-There is some skepticism, too, whether this research is valid.
-To understand this topic, it is necessary to examine the evidence on both points of view.
+The research into red light therapy and weight loss is still very new.
+However, there are some initial studies that indicate there may be some connection between using red light therapy and realizing a reduction in weight.
+There is some skepticism too about whether this research is valid.
+To understand this topic, it is necessary to examine the evidence from both points of view.

 What Causes Excess Weight?

 The exact causes of excess body weight can be complex and are the result of a combination of genetics, lifestyle choices, health conditions, and the environment to which one is exposed.
 At its core, weight gain is caused by an imbalance between the amount of energy that the body gets vs. the amount of energy that the body burns.
 Energy is very important to our survival, and the body is very efficient at storing extra energy for later, doing so by turning it into fat cells.

 The imbalance between energy in and energy out can be caused by health conditions and is influenced by genetics.
 Lifestyle choices also play an important role, with foods that are high in energy often in the form of sugar, contributing to increased weight gain as the amount of energy the body gets increases.
 Activity level is also an important factor, with higher levels of activity burning more energy, thereby decreasing weight, and lower levels of activity encouraging the body to store energy.

 Why is Weight Loss Important?

 Everyone who wants to lose weight has their own unique reason for doing so, but these reasons will normally fall into two categories: health or cosmetics.